DeanGracey/ArcadePipeline/README.md

 logging.basicConfig(filename = logfile, level=logging.DEBUG)
 logger.info((time.strftime("%d%b%Y_%H%M%S", time.localtime())) + "Testing this info")
 ```
+For instructions on how to use a logger see the [python documentation](https://docs.python.org/2/library/logging.html#module-logging)

 # To use drive-casa within jupyter (this needs to be verified (syntax) once arcade is running again)
 ```